Responsible Business debate could cause ripple effects globally

 Elizabeth Umlas, who teaches business and human rights at the University of Fribourg, argues these laws are just the beginning.
 “Without a world court holding companies liable for extraterritorial violations, it is currently up to local governments to respond.
 But the reality is that there is often no chance for victims to attain justice in places where there is a lack of an independent judiciary or limited press freedom, for example.”

-According to Federal Statistics, there are more than 578,000 enterprises in Switzerland employing more than 4 million people (about half the Swiss population.)
-About 99% of all enterprises in Switzerland are small and medium-sized enterprises (SMEs) with fewer than 250 employees.
+According to the Federal Statistical Office, more than 578,000 enterprises in Switzerland employ more than four million people (about half the Swiss population.)
+About 99% of all businesses in Switzerland are small and medium-sized enterprises (SMEs) with fewer than 250 employees.
 Although large companies represent a small share of the total, they account for one third of employees in private enterprises.

 The shift to hard law also stems from skepticism about voluntary initiatives.
 “If you look at the news, there remain persistent human rights violations by companies.
 It isn’t working for companies to regulate themselves.
 What is needed is something that has teeth,” says Umlas.